Originally written on Tuesday 10/25/2016.

 Margie passed away in the early hours of Friday, November 4, 2016.
-Which in true Margie fashion means she surpassed medical experts expectations yet again, but only by a few hours this time.
+Which in true Margie fashion means, she surpassed medical experts’ expectations yet again, but only by a few hours this time.

-We never could have imagined what happened next.
-My wife’s father, Margie’s Husband Arnee, was diagnosed with Myelodysplastic Syndromes (MDS), just months after she passed.
+We could never have imagined what happened next.
+My wife’s father, Margie’s Husband, Arnee, was diagnosed with Myelodysplastic Syndromes (MDS), just months after she passed.
 Boom.
 We’re going through it all again… the shock that comes with the news of a very poor prognosis, which is explained best by Matt Bencke in “The Day I Found Out My Life Was Hanging By a Thread.”
 All of the planning… what’s the treatment plan?
 Who is going to go each time?
 Who should we tell first?
 What about work?
 Who is taking out the dogs?
 Why is this happening?
 What the fuck?!
 We’ll get through it.
 Will we?
-We’ll be supportive, and try.
+We’ll be supportive and try.
 It’s what we do.

 Once again, life is put on hold.
 Constant care taking with little time for ourselves.
 Mentally exhausted, nightly conversations about dreams of a simpler life.
 Perhaps early retirement with a small family on the beach in the middle of nowhere.
 Ahh, sounds nice.

 But this situation wasn’t the same as with Margie.
 He didn’t stand a chance.
 Although determined to beat it, we had to rush him to Hopkins with pneumonia-like symptoms on the eight-month anniversary of Margie’s passing.
 We were saying goodbye two weeks later.

 And just like that, my wife lost both of her parents… in under a year.
 The baby of the family, the first of her friends to not just lose a single parent, but both.